S827/Learn-JS/README.md

 * Use class Syntax to Define a Constructor Function

 * Use getters and setters to Control Access to an Object

+* Module Script creation

+* Reuse JavaScript Code Using import

+* Use * to Import Everything from a File

+* Create an Export Fallback with export default

+* Import a Default Export

+* Create a JavaScript Promise

+* Complete a Promise with resolve and reject

+* Handle a Fulfilled Promise with then

+* Handle a Rejected Promise with catch